UofA-SPEAR/software/doc/development/Adding-Dependencies.md

 To do this, simply start a docker container then use `apt-get install` to install the package.

 You will need to change the name of the ROS package to match the naming scheme of ROS packages in the apt repository.
-The involves replacing all the underscores in the ROS package name with hyphens and add the prefix `ros-kinetic` (or `ros-melodic` if you're using melodic).
+The involves replacing all the underscores in the ROS package name with hyphens and add the prefix `ros-kinetic` (or `ros-noetic` if you're using noetic).
 For example, if you wanted to install the ROS package `move_base`, you would use this command:

 ```bash